TheFenrisLycaon/UsefulScripts/README.md

 ### Snowflake

-Making a snowflake in python using turtlr module and the [KOCH CURVE !!!](https://en.wikipedia.org/wiki/Koch_snowflake#:~:text=The%20Koch%20snowflake%20(also%20known,fractals%20to%20have%20been%20described.))
+Making a snowflake in python using turtle module and the [KOCH CURVE !!!](https://en.wikipedia.org/wiki/Koch_snowflake#:~:text=The%20Koch%20snowflake%20(also%20known,fractals%20to%20have%20been%20described.))